-Jenae Holtz presented the latest in State and Federal law related to students with disabilities and school law.
+Kathleen Peters presented the latest in State and Federal law related to students with disabilities and school law.
 She said the last year of pandemic and civil unrest is reflected in the bills being introduced.
 The following newly introduced State Bills (SB) and Assembly Bills (AB) were summarized:

-- SB 70 Elementary Education: Kindergarten would require all children to complete one year of kindergarten prior to being admitted to first grade beginning with the 2022-23 school year, - AB 101 Pupil Instruction: High School Graduation Requirements: Ethnic Studies would add a one-semester course in Ethnic Studies to the list of requirements a student must meet to receive a high school diploma, beginning with the 2029-30 graduating class, - AB 10 Pupil Instruction: In-Person Instruction: Distance Learning would change the current law that says public schools must provide in-person learning.
-The language would be modified to reflect that if the state, the governor, and/or the Department of Public Health say that is not safe to provide in-person learning, schools would continue to be paid when providing distance learning, - AB 76 Open California Schools Act would authorize local LEAs to offer a hybrid model including both in-person and distance learning which gives the LEAs options in the event of another crisis, - AB 92 Preschool and Childcare and Development Services: Family Fees would declare the intent of the Legislature to enact legislation that would alleviate the burden on low-income families of fees for preschool and childcare and development services, - SB 50 Early Learning and Care: California Early Learning and Care Program would additionally require State Department of Education to allow and arrange for inter-agency adjustments between those contracts for the same agency or different agencies and the same funding allocation and to establish timelines for those interagency contract transfers.
-Jenae said this would open it up for more children to have early learning.
+- SB 70 Elementary Education: Kindergarten would require all children to complete one year of kindergarten prior to being admitted to first grade beginning with the 2022-23 school year, - AB 99 Statewide Longitudinal Data System: California Cradle-to-Career Data System has been part of San Bernardino county for some time and the state is promoting it.
+It is not clear if there will be funding to support the bill, - AB 101 Pupil Instruction: High School Graduation Requirements: Ethnic Studies would add a one-semester course in Ethnic Studies to the list of requirements a student must meet to receive a high school diploma, beginning with the 2029-30 graduating class, - AB 102 and 103 College and Career Access Pathways (CCAP) Partnerships would remove the January 1, 2027 sunset date of the CCAP program, making it a permanent program that would also apply to continuation schools, community schools, and juvenile court schools to engage in the partnerships with the community college retaining the focus on career pathways, - AB 10 Pupil Instruction: In-Person Instruction: Distance Learning would change the current law that says public schools must provide in-person learning.
+The language would be modified to reflect that if the state, the governor, and/or the Department of Public Health says it is not safe to provide in-person learning, schools would continue to be paid when providing distance learning,